fission-codes/spec/dialog/pomo_db/pomo_logic.md

 ## 1.3 Semantics

-Dialog follows a least fixed point semantics for Datalog, with stratified negation and aggregation, and extensions for reifying time and content IDs.
+PomoLogic follows a least fixed point semantics for Datalog, with stratified negation and aggregation, and extensions for reifying time and content IDs.

 ## 1.3.1 Time

-Unlike many variants of Datalog, Dialog operates over a changing database, and the query engine internally models the progression of time as the database changes.
-Importantly, this notion of time forms a logical clock which holds no meaning to any other instances of Dialog.
+Unlike many variants of Datalog, PomoLogic operates over a changing database, and the query engine internally models the progression of time as the database changes.
+Importantly, this notion of time forms a logical clock which holds no meaning to any other instances of PomoLogic.

 The database state is then modeled as a function of time and the program under evaluation, but this computation is intentionally left unspecified, and implementations are free to make their own choices according to their performance constraints and desired features, subject to the following semantics.

-First, let `P` be some Dialog program, let `next(t)` denote the smallest timestamp `t'`, such that `t < t'`, and let `IDB(t, p)` denote the IDB at time `t`.
+First, let `P` be some PomoLogic program, let `next(t)` denote the smallest timestamp `t'`, such that `t < t'`, and let `IDB(t, p)` denote the IDB at time `t`.

 Then, for all deductive rules `r` in `P`, if `r` derives a tuple `X` at time `t`, then `X` is in `IDB(t, p)`.
 Similarly, for all inductive rules `r` in `P`, if `r` derives a tuple `X` at time `t`, then `X` is in `IDB(next(t), P)`.